Thartvigsen/thartvigsen.github.io/README.md

 Here at WPI, I have invested myself in both the Data Science community and the Graduate Student community.
 I am organizing talks and colloquiums for our department and am serving as the Data Science representative on the Graduate Student Government Student Council.
 I also ride with the WPI cycling team.

-Please feel free to contact me with questions regarding my research or Graduate School at WPI at **twhartvigsen@wpi.edu**.
+Please feel free to contact me with questions regarding my research or Data Science at WPI at **twhartvigsen@wpi.edu**.

 <img style="float: right;" src="/profile.png">
 # Links